 - Taking damaged, expired, or improperly stored medicines

 Medication adherence can be especially hazardous among older adults, many of whom take multiple prescription medicines.
 However, research shows that with the proper knowledge, motivation, and support, older individuals can break through the hurdles to medication adherence.
-As the top-rated provider of home care Austin and the surrounding area seniors trust, we’ve outlined some of the difficulties in following a prescribed medication plan, and tips to conquer them:
+As the top-rated provider of senior care in Georgetown and the surrounding areas, we’ve outlined some of the difficulties in following a prescribed medication plan, and tips to conquer them:

 - Memory Problems: A major difficulty in medication adherence among seniors is loss of memory.
 Those with dementia or Alzheimer’s may not remember to take their meds or may even take multiple doses, having forgotten that they had taken a dose earlier.